Careers360 Logo

 JEE Mains Important Questions with Answers PDF - – Physics, Chemistry, Maths

-JEE Mains Important Questions with Answers - To strategise for the JEE Mains exam properly, you must also focus on the JEE Mains important questions with answers.
-There is a set of questions that are most repeated and often carry a high weightage in the JEE Mains exam 2026.
+JEE Mains Important Questions with Answers - To strategise for the JEE Main exam properly, you must also focus on the JEE Main important questions with answers.
+There is a set of questions that are most repeated and often carry a high weightage in the JEE Main exam 2026.
 If you are aiming to score high marks with a good rank, you must practice these kinds of questions at least once.
+The JEE Main 2026 Session 2 will be conducted from 2 to 9 April.
 In this article, we have given you all the resources that will help you understand and solve these JEE Main questions, as you can also refer to the answer.
 Let’s begin by understanding the exam pattern.

 This Story also Contains